justyden/Text_Summary_Using_NLP/Preliminary_Report.md

 #### Love-Divine Onwulata
 - Research which NLP libraries will be most useful to the project
 - Implement the NLP into the application
+- Help implement the summarization model
 - Help label the datasets
+#### Joseph H Porrino
+- Research and collect datasets and articles that have political bias
+- Label and filter articles for the feature extraction
+- Create the User Interface for the application
+- Help with bias detection
+#### Aaron Feinberg
+- Develop the Bias Detection functionality for the application
+- Help with the summarization model
+- Help with the UX/UI design